lbugnion/ms-glossary/topics/app-service.en.md

 ## Transcript

-Today's words are: App Service.
+Today's words of the day are: App Service.

 Hello and welcome to [Microsoft Azure Words of the Day](/en), this is the show that teaches you the Azure vocabulary!